 - Active or assisted motion

 - Use of heat, cold and other modalities

 - Wound and scar management

 - Sensation evaluation and retraining

 - Swelling reduction

 - Functional retraining

 What to expect

-A hand therapist will evaluate your condition, identify therapist and patient goals and develop a treatment plan customized to your needs.
-Therapy interventions are individualized, considering each patient's particular diagnosis, response to treatment and overall medical condition.
-Our therapists serve as advocates for our patient's needs by communicating with physicians and other members of the healthcare team.
+A primary therapist will be for personal attention.
+A hand therapist will evaluate your condition, and work with you to create goals and a treatment plan that meets your needs.
+Our therapists can also communicate with your physicians and other members of the healthcare team.